Plant (PLANT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Plant Historical Price

-According to the latest data gathered on Plant live price page, the current price of Plant is 0USD.
-The circulating supply of Plant(PLANT) is 1000.00M PLANT , giving it a market capitalization of $161.21K.
+According to the latest data gathered on Plant live price page, the current price of Plant is 0.00016376USD.
+The circulating supply of Plant(PLANT) is 1000.00M PLANT , giving it a market capitalization of $163.76K.

 The Plant Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PLANT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.